MundoAndino Home : Chile Guide at Mundo Andino

 Isla Grande de Tierra del Fuego

-Topics: Geography of Magallanes and Chilean Antartica Region Islands of Argentina Islands of Chile
+Geography of Magallanes and Chilean Antartica Region

 Isla Grande de Tierra del Fuego is an island near the southern tip of South America from which it is separated by the Strait of Magellan.
 Its western part is in Chile (Province of Tierra del Fuego and Antartica Chilena Province), while the east is in Argentina (Tierra del Fuego Province).
 It forms the major landmass in the island group also called Tierra del Fuego.